 Download Professors Rebecca Tushnet and Eric Goldman's casebook for $12.00.

-BC Law Professors Richard Albert and Vlad Perju have published an e-book on constitutions of the world: Global Review of Constitutional Law.
+BC Law Professor Vlad Perju published a 2016 e-book on constitutions of the world: Global Review of Constitutional Law.
 The publication contains reports on constitutional issues and developments from 44 jurisdictions world-wide; reports are authored by local experts and academics.
 The 2018 edition, posted in OCtober 2019, is the latest edition prepared by the Clough Center at Boston College in partnership with I-CONnect, is available on SSRN as well.